luizhtss/smash-soda-zombie/README.md

 # Known issues
 - When your host lobby for the first time (only once) the first guest to join will be kicked out of the lobby.
 This only happens once, after that everything works fine.
-- When you change the resolution, all guests will be kicked out of the lobby.
+- When you change the screen resolution (Windows Settings), all guests will be kicked out of the lobby.

 ## 📥 Download
 - [Download latest version](https://github.com/luizhtss/smash-soda-zombie/releases/tag/V1)